AP® Calculus AB Course And Exam Description

 Mathematical Practices for AP Calculus AB

 The AP Calculus AB Mathematical Practices describe the skills you should acquire while exploring the Cal AB course units.
-There are four Mathematical Practices, and they form the core skills that you need to develop for succeeding in the exam.
+There are four Mathematical Practices, and they form the core skills that you need to develop to succeed in the exam.
 The AP Calculus AB course should enable you to integrate content with the practices mentioned below.
 With sufficient repetition and revision, you’ll be able to transfer these skills to the AP exam.
 Now, let’s look at how the College Board® categorizes these core Mathematical Practices:

 1. Implementing Mathematical Processes

 This is the first practice you will learn during the AP Calculus AB course.
-As the name suggests, this Mathematical Practice will help you determine expressions and values using mathematical procedures and rules and teach you how to implement those rules to solve problems.
+As the name suggests, this Mathematical Practice will help you determine expressions and values using mathematical procedures and rules and teach you how to implement those rules to solve problems

 2. Connecting Representations